 The economic and public health impacts of the pandemic continue to affect student lives in complex ways.
-In 2021-22, that impact included a decline in student retention and persistence.
-OCC has expanded resources and provided additional support to students to promote their success in a context of increased stress and financial strain.
+In 2019-20 and 2020-21, that impact included a decline in student persistence, in terms of how many students enrolled in a Fall semester continued at OCC and enrolled in the following Fall semester.
+From 2021-22, that rate stabilized and began to tick upward again.